marcusoftnet/marcusoftnet.github.io/_posts/2016-09-05-its-all-perspective.md

 > This all sounds very good.
 I buy all of it.
 Its common sense.
 But the one thing that I don't get is why we realize this now.
 We are doing something very different than this now - have we been stupid before?

 The discussion that followed was very fruitful and the people in the room learned a lot.
 But I wanted to go beyond the question.
-Because he's of course not stupid - he's very knowledgable and experienced.
+Because he's of course not stupid - he's very knowledgeable and experienced.
 And so was everyone else in the room.

 But why does things that *sounds very good*, *is common sense* and that *I buy all of it* - comes out like something totally different and unnatural in many organizations.